mb-eetzkorn/messagebus.github.io/README.md

 ```

 # Handling CSS Changes
 Do not modify CSS files directly.
-Modify the `.scss` file that builds it and compile using `jekyll build`.
-You will
+Modify the `.scss` file that builds it and compile using `sass main.scss > main.css`.
-need to manually copy `./_site/css/main.css` to `./css/main.css` and check it in.

-**NOTE:** You must modify asset paths in the compiled CSS to point to `/assets/` instead of `/_site/assets/` or you
- will break images, logos, etc. in the docs.